reaktor/purescript-workshop/README.md

 ## Outline

-This workshop has a series of exercises building up to creating a Hacker News Reader app in the final exercises.
+This workshop has a series of exercises building up to creating a Hacker News Reader app.
 The first four exercises are a sequence of TDD-style exercises designed to illustrate various aspects of the PureScript language and ecosystem.
 The fifth exercise builds on a small web application built using the Pux UI library.

 Each exercise is preceded by a short presentation of related PureScript language concepts and the project setup and is followed by a presentation of the solution.
 Solutions for all exercises are contained in the [solutions](./solutions) directory.